Information

 Data visualisation and accessibility

-It is important that the data visualisations produced by the Scottish Government can be understood by as many as people as possible, including those who perceive colours differently.
+Charts produced by the Scottish Government should be able to be understood by as many as people as possible, including those who perceive colours differently.

 Poor colour use can cause problems such as: